At a time when student food insecurity is on the rise, Hannaford Supermarkets recently marked the opening of its 200th school-based food pantry.

 “The Portland Public Schools appreciates this generous gift from Hannaford,” said Superintendent Ryan Scallon.
 “This initiative to ensure students have access to nourishing food supports the Whole Child priority in our strategic plan, which commits us to working to make sure all students have what they need to engage in school and graduate prepared and empowered.”

-The program also has made a lasting impact in New York’s Troy City School District.
+The program also has made an impact in New York’s Troy City School District.
 The first pantry there opened in 2019 at Troy High School with support from Hannaford and the Regional Food Bank, and a second pantry launched in 2024 at Troy Community School.
-Both serve as models for neighboring districts.
+The grocer said both serve as models for neighboring districts.

 “We are grateful for our partnership with Hannaford’s Fuel Kids at School program over the last several years,” said Troy City School District Superintendent John Carmello.
 “Their grant enabled us to create and stock school pantries where students have access to the nutritious food they need in order to be ready to learn.”